 Britney Spears - My Only Wish (This Year)

 Originally appearing on an obscure compliation Platinum Christmas, Britney's first and only festive song is soaked in Noughties pop nostalgia.
 So much, in fact, that a limited run of vinyl singles of the track were released this year; earning it cult status among Britney fans.

 Prince - Another Lonely Christmas

 Released as the B-side to his Purple Rain single I Would Die 4 U in 1984, Another Lonely Christmas is the equivalent of a booze-fuelled outburst by a distant relative over your roast dinner – relatable for so many of us – so why isn't it a Christmas staple?
-Much of Prince's catalogue has been added to streaming services this year, so perhaps this will find a following in years to come.
+Much of Prince's catalogue has been added to streaming services over the last two years, so perhaps this will find a following in years to come.

 Gabriella Cilmi - Warm This Winter

 This remake of Connie Francis' single from 1962 was recorded by the Australian singer for Co-Op's Christmas advert in 2008.
 It peaked at Number 22 on the Official Singles Chart that year and snuck into the Top 100 the year after, but hasn't appeared since.
 Kylie Minogue also did a version for her 2015 Christmas album, but that didn't make a dent on the chart either.